ColoradoChristianUniversity/CIS-230-SP24/Ethics/SethFreeman/Week09 Ethics.md

 📜 __Script:__
 > ___Me:___ Hey, boss, can I talk to you for a minute?
 I just realized that I made a huge mistake.
 While writing this code, I created a bug that is rendering the system non-functional.
 Since I won't be able to come in to work tomorrow, I wanted to let you know right away.
 I can point out what I did that caused it, and how I think it could be fixed, and if there are still issues on Monday morning, I promise, I will be the first one in to work on it.\
-> ___Boss:___ Are you kidding me??
-I've been respecting your request for no work on Sunday, but this is no game.
-You need to get your butt in here tomorrow and fix the problem you caused!\
-> ___Me:___ I understand how serious this is, and I take full responsibility for the situation.
-I will work as hard as I can until midnight tonight and do everything I can to get the situation resolved.
-I truly do apologize, but I cannot come in on Sundays.
-It's not just a preference.\
 > ___Boss:___ We will have to talk more about this later.
-For now, just get the thing fixed.
+For now, just work on getting the thing fixed, and I'll round up a team to cover your butt.

 ✝ __Scripture:__
 > Exodus 31:14 (ESV): "You shall keep the Sabbath, because it is holy for you...Whoever does any work on it, that soul shall be cut off from among his people."

 ☝ __First Principle:__
->
+> My commitment to God has to always come first.
+While I am responsible for my job, and of course I should do everything I can to make up for my mistake, I can never let earthly things get in the way of my walk with the Lord.

 ## Option 2: _Ask for Monday off instead_